CUBRID/cubrid-testtools/doc/rqg_guide.md

   ```

   #### Configure the Tables
-  The $tables section describes the sizes and the other attributes of the tables.
+  The `$tables` section describes the sizes and the other attributes of the tables.
 The example above will create 4 tables, one for each combination of partitions and table size.
 This section accepts the following parameters:
   * names - tables names that are used for the generated tables.
 If there are more tables (i.e. combinations of size, partitions, etc.) than there are names, default names will be used when the supply of user-defined names has run out.
 See below for details on the structure of default table names.

-      for example:
+      For example:
       ```
       names => ['A','B'],
       ```